tencentyun/intlcloud-documents/product/域名与网站/网站备案/常见问题/备案密码_intl.md

 ![Image description](//bot1024-1253841380.file.myqcloud.com/5983d6230b378.jpg)
 3. Enter your entity's ICP filing number and identity document number and click **Submit**.
 The ICP filing password will be sent to the person-in-charge of the entity via SMS and email.
 ![Image description](//bot1024-1253841380.file.myqcloud.com/5983d63b35d22.jpg)
->!
-Users in Guangdong can only reset the password at MIIT's website.
+>Users in Guangdong can only reset the password at MIIT's website.

 #### Method 2: Mail the Password Reset Application Form to the Communications Administration Bureau for reset